DolbyUUU/offensive-language-and-toxic-content-detection-and-visualization/README.md

 ### **Folders**
 1. **OLID Dataset**: Contains the training set, test set labels, and test set tweets for OLID.
 2. **SOLID Dataset**: Contains the training set, test set labels, and test set tweets for SOLID.
-3. **Miscellaneous**: Contains additional files such as model outputs, reference papers, and unused materials.

 ### **Codes**
 1. **`train_fasttext.py`**: A Python script to train FastText models on OLID and/or SOLID datasets.
 It supports three classification levels.